Vinos - Wines

 What is a splurge-worthy wine?

-It seems that one reason many people are attracted to wine from Spain-speaking world, Chile, Argentina, Spain, and Uruguay, is because they are generally extremely economical.
+It seems that one reason many people are attracted to wine from the Spanish-speaking world--Chile, Argentina, Spain, and Uruguay--is because they are generally extremely economical.
 You can get a great bottle of wine for $10 and even less.
 Since most people want to spend around $10-$15 for a bottle of wine, I'm defining a splurge as anything above $15.
 While there are some that are significantly more than that, the most expensive bottle I'm recommending is $50.

 Price to quality